clawpack/doc/doc/installing.rst

 Install using pip
 =====================================

-This is the simplest approach, see :ref:`installing_pip`.
+This is the simplest approach, particularly if you already use `pip` for other purposes; see :ref:`installing_pip`.

+Unfortunately if this doesn't work it may be hard to debug what went wrong.

 Install from a tarfile